howerj/lfsr/readme.md

 the LFSR, the current instruction will be executed indefinitely.
 A way to exit this condition is for the first instruction to be a jump to address `1`, however any non-zero address will do.
 The system starts up executing from address zero.
 Conditional jumps could be used to determine whether to reset or halt the system if needed.
+Alternatively a LFSR that used XNOR could have been used (the lockup state for which is all ones) but it was not.

 `ACC` is the 16-bit accumulator.